Shore & Stone

 • Squeeze of fresh lemon juice

-• 1 cup artichoke hearts in olive oil, drained and diced
+• 1 cup artichoke hearts in water, drained and diced

 • 10 oz fresh spinach, (or frozen spinach, thawed and well-drained—squeeze to remove excess liquid)